tylerarmagan/t-pot-honeypot-deployment-/README.md

 I followed the installation tutorial closely and did not fully understand every setup step while performing it.
 My understanding improved significantly once the system was running and I could connect the configuration to the telemetry in T-Pot and Kibana.

-This was one of the most exciting labs I had completed at the time.
+This was one of the most exciting labs I have completed.
 Seeing real systems interact with the honeypot transformed an abstract security concept into something I could deploy, monitor, and investigate myself.
 That initial reaction motivated me to spend more time exploring the collected events and understanding what they represented.

 My immediate reaction was: *"I think this is insanely awesome.
 The fact that real machines are trying to attack me, and it's not a little amount of them either."* That excitement is what made the project stand out and encouraged me to explore the data more deeply.